Karl Haendel: Public Projects

+In 2026, Haendel will inaugurate a work at the entry of the Wilshire/Fairfax station for Metro Art, the Los Angeles Metro Rail public art program.

 Haendel also produced several billboard projects featuring reproductions of his drawings, as well as text and language-based murals.

-Critical response
+Critical Response

+Early in his career, many critics focused on Haendel's ties to the lineage of the 1980s; appropriation art and the conceptual underpinnings of the Pictures generation in particular.

+By the mid 2010s it became clear the Haendel's work was not focused on the concerns of the Pictures generation and appropriation art, but instead was involved in a quirkier and more singular project–to build a personal language of drawing–which happened to make no distinction between original and copy, reflecting a general shift in the pervasiveness images in contemporary culture.
+Art Journal published several articles in 2016 investigating Haendel's different modes and models of appropriation in the legacy of the postmodernist strategy and its reception, which began a shift in the understanding of Haendel's work.

-Early in his career, most critics focused on Haendel's ties to the lineage of the 1980s; appropriation art and the conceptual underpinnings of the Pictures generation in particular.
-However, recent criticism has focused more on questions of labor and value, the play of language, the complexity of ethics, and the intersection of the personal with the political.
-In particular, David Frankel's 2011 Artforum review of “Questions for My Father,” highlights the artist's interest in the emotional ramifications of social and political structures, noting that “politics, sexuality, household habits, finances--nothing is off the table here…[while] the master’s voice is absent.”
+Recent criticism has focused more Haendel's insistence on the importance of Drawing as a medium, on questions of labor and value, the play of language, the complexity of ethics, and the intersection of the personal with the political.
+For example, David Frankel's 2011 Artforum review of “Questions for My Father,” highlights the artist's interest in the emotional ramifications of social and political structures, noting that “politics, sexuality, household habits, finances--nothing is off the table here…[while] the master’s voice is absent.”

-Most recently, Art Journal has published several articles in 2016 investigating Haendel's different modes and models of appropriation in the legacy of the postmodernist strategy and its reception.